Chart Color Schemes

 In terms of cultural diversity, Christies Beach records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Christies Beach's cultural diversity aligns with the broader area, with 74.9% born in Australia, 88.8% being citizens, and 93.4% speaking English only at home.
-Christianity is the dominant religion, comprising 35.2%.
-Notably, the 'Other' category represents 0.8%, slightly higher than Greater Adelaide's 0.7%.
+Christies Beach's cultural diversity aligns with its wider region, with 74.9% born in Australia, 88.8% being citizens, and 93.4% speaking English only at home.
+Christianity is the predominant religion, comprising 35.2%.
+The 'Other' category shows slight overrepresentation at 0.8%, compared to Greater Adelaide's 0.7%.

 Frequently Asked Questions - Diversity